NinjaBot

 Total cost for comprehensive baseline testing: $150–400 through direct-to-consumer services.
 That's a small investment for the peace of mind and optimization data you'll get in return.

+Once you have your baseline, you're ready to start your protocol.
 Check out our guides on the Wolverine Complex (BPC-157 + TB-500), Retatrutide, or how to properly reconstitute your peptides.

 Ready to Start Your Protocol?